lsm/genji/doc/app.md

 ### Properties

   - `name` is the name of your app in *string*, name should be upper camel case.

   - `emitInlineCallback` is an enum value ('after', 'before', false) which tells genji automatically emit event `after`/`before` callback is called when you handle result inline.
 Default is boolean `false` which means not to emit.

   - `prefixDelegatedEvent` is an enum value indicates whether or not to prefix the event name when using `delegate` as emitter:
       - `true` event name will be prefixed, the prefix is `'name of app' + ':'` (e.g. `createPost` -> `Blog:createPost`).
 This is the default value
       - `false` not to prefix
       - Any non-empty *string* value as customized prefix

   - `publicMethods` is an *object* of functions created upon initialization which considered as public methods, `controller` uses this property to map url to function.

   - `reservedMethodNames` is an *array* of reserved names which cannot be used as public method, the default value is:

       ```
         ["setMaxListeners","emit","addListener","on","once","removeListener","removeAllListeners","listeners", "init", "isPublicMethodName"]
       ```

+  - `site` is the `site` instance when works with `genji.site` is optional but reserved

 ### Methods

   - `init` is the constructor *function*, it will be called once and only once at the time of initialization, you should not call it manually.

   - `isPublicMethodName` is a *function* use to check if a string can be used as public method name or not.
 The default rule is:

       The name must be a non-empty string and must not equal to one of the `reservedMethodNames` and not start with lower dash `_`.